MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/teams-reporting-reference.md

 ## How to access the reports

-To access the reports, you must be one of the following role
+To access the reports, you must be assigned one of the following roles:

 - Global administrator
 - Teams/SFB administrator